Cosmological singularity, conformal anomaly and symmetric polynomials: Conformal anomaly and backreaction

 For negative values of $\eta$ the character of the surface changes again.
 It contains an open shell in each quadrant where one of the parameter is negative and the two others are positive.
 Then in each quadrant where one of the parameters is positive and the two others are negative there appears yet an open cone-like shell.
 Additionally, there appears a closed surface component in the quadrant where all parameters are positive (shown in Figure \ref{Fig3-2} (right)).
 It passes by the points $(0,0,0)$, $(1,0,0)$, $(0,1,0)$ and $(0,0,1)$, all four points representing the spacetime without singularities.

-Summarizing, the configurations, that are similar to the classical Kasner solution, where one of the parameters is negative and the other two are positive, occur only for $\eta > 1$ and $\eta < 0$, and are absent for $0 < \eta < 1$.
+In summary, we find that the configurations, that are similar to the classical Kasner solution, where one of the parameters is negative and the other two are positive, occur only for $\eta > 1$ and $\eta < 0$, and are absent for $0 < \eta < 1$.
 For $\eta > 1$, the corresponding points lie on a compact surface, so the Kasner parameters remain bounded.
 In contrast, for $\eta < 0$, the corresponding surface is non-compact, and the absolute values of the parameters are unbounded.

 It should be noted that the two-dimensional surfaces that solve the Master equation represent only the trace part of the modified Einstein equations, (\ref{17}).
 The other tensorial components of the Einstein equations will produce further constraints on the parameters $(a,b,c)$ that may restrict the possible solutions for parameters $(a,b,c)$ to a one-dimensional sub-set or even to some isolated points.
 This question will be further addressed later in the paper.